mrquantumoff/razer-nari-pipewire-profile/README.md

 # Razer Nari pipewire profile

+## Warning: I no longer use a Razer Nari headset.
+This means that this repo is no longer maintained.
+I won't be deleting the AUR package, since as far as I know the profile still works.

 The Razer Nari is a gaming headset which has two stereo audio outputs.
 One for voice chat and one for the rest of the sound.
 It can be mixed between with a physical knob.

 By default, pulseaudio/pipewire only enables the voice chat output.
 This profile enables the second (game) output and the udev rule makes sure this profile is used when plugging in the device.